Definition: optical modulators based on the acousto-optic effect

 Diffraction Efficiency and Contrast Ratio

+The generated acoustic power is proportional to the RF drive power, which is proportional to the square of the RF amplitude.
 For small acoustic powers, the diffraction efficiency is proportional to the acoustic power; for higher powers, it saturates.
+(Obviously, it could not get larger than unity for sufficiently high drive power.)
 For sufficiently high acoustic power, more than 50% of the optical power can be diffracted – in extreme cases, even more than 95% diffraction efficiency is achieved.
 High diffraction efficiencies are easier to achieve for short optical wavelengths.

 The contrast ratio is defined as the ratio of maximum and minimum transmitted power.
 The latter may be limited by scattering.
 For the diffracted beam, the contrast ratio can be quite high (order of 1000), but the maximum transmission is then limited by the diffraction efficiency.
 A high maximum throughput is obtained for the non-diffracted (zero-order) beam, but in that case the contrast ratio is much lower.